Loop Copilot: Conducting AI Ensembles for Music Generation and Iterative Editing: System design

-The interaction process within Loop Copilot is essentially a two-stage workflow, as illustrated in Fig. \ref{fig:teaser} and Fig. \ref{fig:diagram}.
+The interaction process within Loop Copilot is essentially a two-stage workflow, as illustrated in Figures \ref{fig:teaser} and \ref{fig:diagram}.
 The first stage involves the user drafting a music loop, while the second stage is dedicated to iterative refinement through dialogue.
 Each stage necessitates different tasks.
 In the initial stage, the focus is on creating music from an ambiguous demand, essentially a requirement for global features.
 The second stage shifts the focus to music editing, where fine-grained localized revisions are made.
 These revisions can include regenerating specific areas, adding or removing particular instruments, and incorporating sound effects.
 A comprehensive list of all supported tasks is presented in Table \ref{tab:tasks}.

-Each task in Table \ref{tab:tasks} corresponds to one or more specific backend models, which are sequentially called.
+Each task in Table \ref{tab:tasks} corresponds to one or more specific backend models, which are sequentially called as needed.
 For instance, consider the task ``impression to music".
 Here, a user can reference the title of a real-world music track.
-Loop Copilot first invokes ChatGPT to translate this music title into a music description, which is then forwarded to MusicGen to generate the music audio.
-This ability to chain multiple models opens up a wealth of opportunities to accomplish new tasks that have scarcely been explored before, although the results may not be as good as models trained for specific tasks.
+Loop Copilot first invokes ChatGPT to generate a description based on the given music title, which is then forwarded to MusicGen to generate the music audio.
+This ability to chain multiple models opens up a wealth of opportunities to accomplish new tasks that have scarcely been explored before, although the results may not be as good as for models trained for specific tasks.

-Specifically, we explore new methods for the below tasks:
+Specifically, we explore new methods for the tasks below: